open-xchange/appsuite-middleware/documentation/mail_categories.md

          ]
        }

-The categories entry contains two main fields: 'enabled' and 'list'.
-The 'enabled' field is a boolean flag indicating if the categories should be shown or not and can be overwritten by the client.
+The categories entry contains three fields: 'enabled', 'forced' and 'list'.
+The 'enabled' field is a boolean flag indicating if the categories should be shown or not.
+It is writeable and can be overwritten by the forced field, which itself is read only.
 The 'list' field contains an array of single category configurations and always contains the 'general' category.
 Each category config has four fields: 'id', 'name', 'active' and 'permissions'.

 | Fieldname   |                                                                                                                                                                             Description |